-This can lead to an expensive repair.
-When your AC freezes over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a new system.
-Actually, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+This can turn into an expensive repair.
+When your unit freezes over it can lead to a totaled compressor.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+In fact, many people are forced to pick between installing a new system and repairing the old one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.

 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.